MVIG-SJTU/AlphaPose/README.md

 ## Feedbacks
-If you find any bugs or meet any problems, don't hesitate to comment on GitHub or make a pull request!
+If you get any problems, you can check the [doc/faq.md](doc/faq.md) first.
+If it can not solve your problems or if you find any bugs, don't hesitate to comment on GitHub or make a pull request!

 ## Contributors